How long will it take to notice improvement?

 Every person is an individual with different issues and healing response times, but we will do our best to give you a clear idea of what to expect with your treatment.

-What are the herbs sourced from?
+What are our Chinese herbs sourced from?

 Chinese herbal medicines can contain animal products, however this practice is becoming less widespread as it is generally just as effective to use herbal substitutes.
-The active ingredients of our Sun Herbal formulas are 100% herbal and do not contain any animal-derived ingredients.
+The active ingredients of our formulas are 100% herbal and do not contain any animal-derived ingredients.
 The capsules in which the formula is contained are made wholly from plant-derived components.

 While this practice does still occur in some parts of China, the majority of herbal medicines produced in China use only farmed or cultivated species.
 This is currently enforced internationally by CITES (The Convention on International Trade in Endangered Species).

 In compliance with the CITES regulations all of the endangered or potentially endangered herbs